 - Adjust an oven rack to the middle position and preheat the oven to 375ºF (190ºC).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Line a rimmed baking sheet with parchment paper or a silicone baking mat.

-- Transfer panko to a shallow dish and allow to cool.
-I make extra as you don't want to find out later that you don't have enough toasted panko.
+- Transfer the panko to a shallow dish and allow to cool.
+I make extra as you don‘t want to find out later that you don‘t have enough toasted panko.
 Once cooled, save half of the toasted panko in an airtight container to keep it fresh.
-You may need to use this extra portion when you're breading.
+You may need to use this extra portion when you‘re breading.

 - Dredge each shrimp patty in the flour to coat completely and pat off the excess flour.

-- Then dip into the beaten egg.
+- Then, dip into the beaten egg.

 - Transfer to the baking sheet and bake at 375ºF (190ºC) for 15 minutes.